 The armies were now facing each other across what would shortly be known as the 'Bloody Meadow' and a field which is still called North Acres.
 From a military point of view the Lancastrians were in a commanding position and seemingly had the advantage.
 Neither army was in a good position to retreat so now it was all or nothing for both of them.

-Actually the Lancastrians were at a disadvantage because the wind was blowing the snow into their faces and they were unable to see the enemy properly or judge distances.
+Actually the Lancastrians were at a disadvantage because the strong cold wind was blowing snow into their faces and they were unable to see the enemy properly or judge distances.
 Volley after volley of their arrows fell wide or short of the mark.
 All the Lancastrians could hear was the mocking laughter of Fauconberg's archers, which was accompanied by a deadly hail of arrows creating havoc in their ranks.
 What the Lancastrians did not know was that the Yorkists were advancing to gather up the enemy arrows, firing them back, and then retreating to avoid the next haphazard fall of yet more ineffectual arrows.

 Before long the Lancastrians became aware of what was happening and the order was given to lay down bows and arrows and charge into battle across the meadow.
 The Yorkists were forced to do the same and as the Lancastrian vanguard advanced downhill they inflicted heavy casualties, routing Edward's cavalry flank, which was chased from the field.